rlalik/promille/README.md

-# StrawAlignment
+# mille_builder

-This is the StrawAlignment project.
+This is the mille_builder project.

 # Building and installing